// Cascade

 How it Works

 Cascade maps a difficulty float (0.0–1.0) to a starting position in the MODELS array, then sweeps through models until one succeeds.
+A visited set guarantees every model is tried exactly once.

 1